ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

       <img src="../../img/pdd-workspace-structure.png" alt="Workspace Structure" width="400"/>

-2. Once the packages are added to the workspace, activate the Ballerina Design Diagram generator via the `Ballerina: Project Design` command in the command palette as shown below.
+2. Once the packages are added to the workspace, activate the Ballerina Design Diagram generator via the `Ballerina: Project Design` command in the command palette, as shown below.

       ![Extension Command](../img/pdd-extension-command.gif)